lizadams/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ-WRF_tutorial_build_gcc.md

    ```
    tar -xzvf WRF-4.1.1.tar.gz
    ```

+### Step 2b: Download and install netCDF Fortran and C libraries

-   - follow the following instructions on how to configure download and install the netCDF Fortran and C libraries and put them in a combined directory https://github.com/Unidata/netcdf-c/releases Download the following version from the assets link: netcdf-c-4.7.0.tar.gz https://github.com/Unidata/netcdf-fortran/releases Download the following version from the assets link: netcdf-fortran-4.4.5.tar.gz https://www2.mmm.ucar.edu/wrf/OnLineTutorial/compilation_tutorial.php
+   - follow the following instructions on how to configure download and install the netCDF Fortran and C libraries and put them in a combined directory

+   https://github.com/Unidata/netcdf-c/releases

+   Download the following version from the assets link: netcdf-c-4.7.0.tar.gz

+   https://github.com/Unidata/netcdf-fortran/releases

+   Download the following version from the assets link: netcdf-fortran-4.4.5.tar.gz

+   https://www2.mmm.ucar.edu/wrf/OnLineTutorial/compilation_tutorial.php